 “I always dreamed of cheering at Iowa State, and whenever I watched college games, I was only interested in the cheerleaders,” said Wieser.
 “I will be very honored if I happen to make the squad.”

-Wieser has considered it an honor to be part of the PHS Cheer squad.
-Sophomore Ella Johnson has appreciated her contribution to the team.
+Wieser has considered being a part of the PHS Cheer squad a positive experience.
+Sophomore Ella Johnson has appreciated her contribution to the squad

 “She’s a great leader, and we’re gonna miss her next year.” said Ella Johnson.